 The one-man piloted Dyna-Soar faced the most intense scrutiny because it represented the costliest space project in the budget, and Defense officials continued to question what it would be used for since it could not be used for its original purpose of orbital bombing.
 As the Defense Secretary commented to the House Armed Services Committee in January 1963, "some very difficult technical problems still remain to be solved in this program, particularly in connection with the mode of reentry."82 That same month he charged his DDR&E chief, Harold Brown, to assess the advantages and disadvantages of Dyna-Soar compared to expected benefits from NASA's two-man Gemini program.83 Yet the technical challenges seemed to worry Secretary McNamara less than the high costs and especially the military purpose served.
-In March 1963 he consulted with NASA's Administrator, James Webb, on possible alternatives to spending \$600 million for the Dyna-Soar program, with its "ill defined military requirement."84 Later, in October, he visited the Martin-Marietta plant in Denver to review progress on the X-20 and Titan III.
+In March 1963 he consulted with NASA'S Administrator, James Webb, on possible alternatives to spending \$600 million for the Dyna-Soar program, with its "ill defined military requirement."84 Later, in October, he visited the Martin-Marietta plant in Denver to review progress on the x-20 and Titan III.
 His concerns remained the same ones he had expressed in the spring.
 The Air Force focused primarily on getting into and out of orbit rather on the basic question: "what does the Air Force really want to do in space and why?"
 The Secretary left dissatisfied with the answers he had received.85

 By the fall of 1963, while the door was closing on the Dyna-Soar program, it had opened for the concept of developing a military space station.
 Although the MODS project had been eliminated from the fiscal year 1963 budget, Secretary McNamara authorized the Air Force in the spring of 1963 to examine a similar concept known as the national orbital space station (NOSS).
 Apparently, McNamara approved the Air Force study in response to indications that NASA was ready to sign a \$3.5-million contract study for a Manned Orbital Research Laboratory.
-At this point, both the Defense Department and the Air Force believed that a military version could be selected as the national space station in competition with NASA for post-Apollo space applications.

-During the spring and summer of 1963 senior Defense Department and NASA officials discussed the possibility of developing new manned earth orbital research and development projects.
-Secretary McNamara lobbied forcefully for the Defense Department's involvement from the start in any exploratory study effort.
-For him the Gemini agreement of 21 January 1963 did not go far enough to guarantee initial Defense Department participation to ensure its requirements would be incorporated into the design.
-He believed that the recommendation of the AACB's Manned Space Flight panel for coordination and exchange of information did not go far enough.
-He proposed a joint "sign off" clause for "initiation of any contractor study program or project in the field of manned orbital test stations of a magnitude equal to or greater than a \$1,000 per year level of effort."
+At this point, both the Defense Department and the Air Force believed that a military version could be selected as the national space station in competition with NASA for post-Apollo space applications.86 the Gemini agreement of 21 January 1963 did not go far enough to guarantee initial Defense Department participation to ensure its requirements would be incorporated into the design.
+He believed that the recommendation of the AACB'S Manned Space Flight panel for coordination and exchange of information did not go far enough.
+He proposed a joint "sign off" clause for "initiation of any contractor study program or project in the field of manned orbital test stations of a magnitude equal to or greater than a \$1,000 per year level of effort."87